Dashavatara Of Lord Vishnu – God of Preservation, Protection

 abhyutthānam adharmasya tadātmānaṁ sṛijāmyaham

 Meaning – Whenever there is a decline in righteousness and an increase in unrighteousness, O Arjun, at that time I manifest myself on earth.
-For the protection of the good, for the destruction of the wicked, and for the establishment of righteousness, I am born in every age (said by the Lord krishna).
+For the protection of the good, for the destruction of the wicked, and for the establishment of righteousness, I am born in every age (said by Lord Krishna).

 Lord Vishnu, has incarnated in different life forms through different yugas, whenever Dharma was in danger, because of certain evil elements in the world.